marmelab/react-admin/docs/Authentication.md

 ## Authorization

 Some applications may require fine-grained permissions to enable or disable access to certain features depending on user permissions.
-Since there are many possible strategies (single role, multiple roles or rights, ACLs, etc.), react-admin delegates the permission logic to `autheProvider.getPermissions()`.
+Since there are many possible strategies (single role, multiple roles or rights, ACLs, etc.), react-admin delegates the permission logic to `authProvider.getPermissions()`.

 By default, a react-admin app doesn't require any special permission on list, create, edit, and show pages.
 However, react-admin calls the `authProvider.getPermissions()` method before navigating to these pages, and passes the result to the main page component (`<List>`, `<Edit>`, etc.).
 You can then tweak the content of these pages based on permissions.